claire-puppylove/dnd-5e-dpr-tactics-calculator/README.md

     + Saving throw spells with half damage on miss, considering legendary resistances
     + Saving throw spells when the enemy is disadvantaged, considering legendary resistances
     + Saving throw spells with enemy disadvantage that do half damage on miss, considering legendary resistances
+- *Enemy Paralyzed close-range auto-crit on hit*: This toggle makes all hits critical hits.
+The calculator will treat the accuracy the same, so be sure that it's set on advantage unless you have a reason not to.
 - **Legendary resistances counter**: Starting at 3 but manually modifiable, if your tactics depend on getting those resistances down, this calculator lets you check which way to spend those spell slots is better
 - Display of probabilities:
     + Critical Hit % chance